Proposals to abolish the Work Capability Assessment

 The Government also proposed in the Draft Mental Health Bill 2022 to amend the criteria for detention under the Mental Health Act, so a person could not be subject to long-term detention for treatment for autism or learning disability.

 Under the Care Act 2014, local authorities have duties relating to the provision of adult social care services, which apply to everyone including autistic adults.
 Guidance for social workers (PDF) is provided in a Government-commissioned Capabilities Statement.
 The Government is also rolling out a qualification for commissioners who work with autistic people.
-Guidance on identifying local demand and developing services for autistic people was published alongside the 2021-26 autism strategy.
+Guidance on identifying local demand and developing services for autistic people was published alongside the autism strategy for 2021 to 2026.

 Under the Children and Families Act 2014, local authorities have a duty to identify needs in their area and commission services to support children and young people with special educational needs and disabilities (SEND).
 In January 2015, the Government published a SEND code of practice.

-According to the Office for National Statistics, 29.9% of disabled people on the autism spectrum were in employment in 2021/22, compared to 54.3% of all disabled people and 81.1% of non-disabled people.
+According to the Office for National Statistics, 30.6% of disabled people with autism as a main or secondary health condition were in employment in 2022/23, compared with 53.9% for all disabled people and 81.9% of non-disabled people.

 The National Autistic Society has said that 77% of unemployed autistic people want to work.

-The 2021-26 autism strategy says that by 2026, the Government will have improved support to help autistic people find and stay in work.
-This will be through improving employer awareness of autism, improving the accessibility of employment programmes and making Jobcentres more autism-inclusive.
+The autism strategy for 2021 to 2026 says that by 2026, the Government will have improved support to help autistic people find and stay in work.
+This will be through improving employer awareness of autism, improving the accessibility of employment programmes and making Jobcentres more autism inclusive.

 Autistic people may be entitled to a range of benefits including benefits to help with the extra costs of a disability.
-These might include Personal Independence Payment (PIP), which is replacing Disability Living Allowance (DLA) and ‘Income replacement’ benefits to cover day-to-day living costs, such as Universal Credit (UC).
+These might include Personal Independence Payment (PIP), which is replacing Disability Living Allowance (DLA), and ‘Income replacement’ benefits to cover day-to-day living costs, such as Universal Credit.

 The white paper outlined plans to abolish the Work Capability Assessment.
-This assessment helps determine whether someone is entitled to extra amounts in UC and Employment and Support Allowance, as well as any work-related requirements people must meet as a condition of their claim.
+This assessment helps determine whether someone is entitled to extra amounts in Universal Credit and Employment and Support Allowance, as well as any work-related requirements people must meet as a condition of their claim.

-Under these plans a new “UC health element” will be available to claimants who also receive PIP, replacing the existing extra amount for those assessed as having “limited capability for work and work-related activity.”
+Under these plans a new health element of Universal Credit will be available to claimants who also receive PIP, replacing the existing extra amount for those assessed as having ‘limited capability for work and work-related activity’.

-The 2021-26 autism strategy says autistic people may be over-represented among people who come into contact with the criminal and youth justice systems, as victims, witnesses or defendants.
-It references evidence that autistic people often have poor experiences of these systems, can find prison environments overwhelming and that staff do not always understand their needs.
+The autism strategy for 2021 to 2026 says autistic people may be over-represented among people who come into contact with the criminal and youth justice systems, as victims, witnesses or defendants.
+It references evidence that autistic people often have poor experiences of these systems and can find prison environments overwhelming, and that staff do not always understand their needs.

 The strategy commits to developing a better view of existing provision for neurodivergent adults, including autistic adults, through a call for evidence on neurodiversity in the criminal justice system.

-The Ministry of Justice responded by publishing a neurodiversity action plan (PDF) in June 2022, which was updated in January 2023 (PDF).
+The Ministry of Justice responded by publishing a neurodiversity action plan in June 2022, which was updated in January 2023.
 The updated plan says neurodiversity support managers have been introduced in prisons and the Government plans to have one in every prison across England and Wales by 2024.
 It also notes autism accreditation is being promoted across the prison estate.

-This paper focuses on policies in England.
-Health is a devolved matter so each of the devolved executives is responsible for developing its own policy.
-Section 9 provides an overview of autism strategies implemented in Scotland, Wales and Northern Ireland.
+This paper focuses on policies in England, the Autism Strategy 2021-26 applies only to England.
+Many of the policy areas are devolved, for example health and education.
+Each of the devolved executives is responsible for developing its own policy.
+Section 8, of this briefing, provides an overview of autism strategies implemented in Scotland, Wales and Northern Ireland.